pat-coady/speech-command/README.md

 ### Overview

-This code implements a TensorFlow training pipeline for the [Google Speech Command Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) and establishes the baseline performance using a "vanilla" CNN.
-The motivation is to have an MNIST-like dataset, but for an audio classification task.
-The speech command dataset contains ~2,000 x 1 second recordings for each of 30 speech commands.
+This code implements a TensorFlow training pipeline for the [Google Speech Command Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) and establishes a simple baseline.
+The motivation is to have a MNIST-like dataset, but for an audio classification task.
+The speech command dataset contains ~2,000 x 1 second recordings for each of 30 words.

 **NOTE:** I just noticed a [pull request](https://github.com/tensorflow/datasets/pull/992) in the [tensorflow datasets GitHub repo](https://github.com/tensorflow/datasets) to add the speech command dataset.
 When that is merged, that will be a clean way to use this dataset in TensorFlow.